 - When finished and satisfied with the outcome leave the keyboard for a couple of hours to dry then plug the keyboard back in if you are using a wired keyboard.

-It’s essential to periodically clean your non mechanical keyboard and your computer screen protectors thus it will stay germ free and look and feel brand new.
+It’s essential to periodically clean your non mechanical keyboard and disposing of essential wast in one of our best garbage disposal units thus it will stay germ free and look and feel brand new.